dileepmanelli/Airlines_Price_Prediction/README.md

-# Airline Prices Prediction Project
+# Airlines Price Prediction Project

 # Overview
 This project focuses on predicting airline prices using a machine learning approach.
 The RandomForestRegressor model was employed for its ability to handle non-linear relationships and capture complex patterns in the dataset.